 This one might seem a bit unconventional – and a trick that won’t technically keep your RV cool, but beans (or rice, in our case, from our homemade microwaveable bags) hold cold just as well as heat.

-Put that bean bag on my feet or in my lap after 20 minutes in the freezer, and it starts to cool my whole body.
-We’ve learned that staying cool ourselves is often an essential step on hot summer days.
+Put that bean bag on your feet or in your lap after 20 minutes in the freezer, and it will start to cool your whole body.
+We’ve learned that staying cool is often essential to staying comfortable while RVing on hot summer days.

-One time, our A/C went out (while we were mooch docking in a friend’s driveway), and I was scheduled to record this live video interview for Xantrex in our RV, so while it was the heat of the summer, and I had no A/C, my feet were using my bean bag (fresh out of the freezer) as a footstool to keep me cool.
+One time, our A/C stopped running (while we were mooch docking in a friend’s driveway), right when I was scheduled to record a LIVE video interview for Xantrex in our RV.
+While it was during the heat of the summer, and I had no A/C, I used my cooled bean bag (fresh out of the freezer) as a footstool to keep myself cool and comfortable while I worked.

 Pull your RV window shades down

-This might seem obvious, but stopping the sun from turning your rig into a greenhouse is a great way to stop the heat from getting into your rig, we also have to balance this with the shades blocking the cool breeze, which might actually cool us off.
+This might seem obvious, but stopping the sun from turning your rig into a greenhouse is a great way to stop the heat from getting into your rig.
+We also have to balance this with the shades blocking the cool breeze, which might be the best way to cool off our trailer.

-Most of our windows open partially (the lower half or lower 3rd for instance), so we pull the blinds down to the point where the window opens, blocking most of the sun but having the window open enough to allow in the breeze.
+Most of our windows open partially (the lower half or lower 3rd, for instance), so we pull the blinds down, covering the top portion of the window and leaving the section of the window that opens uncovered.
+This way, we are doing what we can to block most of the sun but can still have the window open enough to allow the breeze in.

 Smart Window Orientation: Learn Where To Face Your RV

-Your rig probably has some sides with more windows than others.
-In our case, our driver’s side has a large bedroom window near the front, one near the rear, and large windows in the slide-out near the dinette and my office space (we took out the love seat and use that space as an RV office area).
+One side of your RV probably has more windows than the other.
+In our case, the driver’s side of our RV has a large bedroom window near the front, one near the rear, and large windows in the slide-out near the dinette and my office space (we took out the love seat and now can use that space as an RV office area).

 replaced our RV loveseat with an office workspace